You can look at this update and say that Google is penalising sites that only have HTTP and to a certain degree this is true.

 Enure all your webmaster tools have the HTTPS version of your website as the most recent version.

 Update all your social media links to ensure they are all up to date with the latest version.

 Once you have taken all these steps then you will have instantly improved your website ranking potential in the eyes of Google!

-Now we have looked at https and your website’s Google rankings and everything it involves Im sure there are some of you who are thinking this is way too much hassle?
+Now we have looked at HTTPS and your website’s Google rankings and everything it involves I’m sure there are some of you who are thinking this is way too much hassle?

-A word of warning you rankings position isn’t likely to drop just one or two places it’s likely to plummet and until you switch to HTTPS it’s unlikely to climb the rankings very quickly.
+A word of warning your rankings position isn’t likely to drop just one or two places it’s likely to plummet and until you switch to HTTPS it’s unlikely to climb the rankings very quickly.

 So make the switch now, your rankings and website traffic will be better for it!

-If you haven’t read our previous blogs in this series the you can get them using the links below:
+If you haven’t read our previous blogs in this series you can get them using the links below: